Frequently Asked Questions

 Does PDFEncrypt contain viruses, spyware, ransomware, or adware?

-No. The official binaries downloaded from PDFEncrypt.net do not contain malware or adware.
-The installer is generated with NSIS and contains the executable, dll’s, and supporting files needed to run PDFEncrypt, as well as a .net Framework installer.
+NO. The official binaries downloaded from PDFEncrypt.net do not contain malware or adware.
+The installer is generated with Inno Setup and contains the executable, dll’s, and supporting files needed to run PDFEncrypt, as well as a .net Framework installer.
 You can also download the source code and build it on your own computer if you have concerns about third-party software.